YasmeenShalabi/Weather-Forcasting-using-Historical-Data-/README.md

 This helps visualize model performance.

 **6. Predict New Temperature**

 The model predicts next‑day temperature using new weather inputs.

-**Visualization Example**
-The script generates a line plot showing actual vs. predicted temperatures for the test set, helping you visually assess model accuracy.